marcwiest/primera/README.md

 Displays all Controller data on the page.

 **@code** <br>
-Display all available variables wrapped with currly braces.
+Displays all available variables wrapped with currly braces.
 Useful to grab all data supplied to your view and drop to that into your template.

 **@codeif** <br>
 Same as `@code` but with `@if` statements around the data.

 ## Dotenv Configuration

+In Primera the `.env` file works a bit differently.

+Dotenv files are often used for safe keeping of sensitive informaiton like API keys and are also *not* commited to version control (e.g. Github).
+Usually, these `.env` files hold information specific to the environment where your app or site lives.

+Within this project `.env` files represent a singular point to set *not environment*, but **project specific** data that can be accessed via Node.js and PHP alike.
+The `.env` file can and should therefor also be commited to your version control system.

+There are a couple important things to note regaring `.env` files within Primera.

+- Please do **not** put sensitive information (e.g. API keys) into it
+- Due to the dotenv NPM package, the following does not currently work
+  - Each value must be writen on one line, line breaks are not supported
+  - [Nesting variables](https://github.com/vlucas/phpdotenv#nesting-variables) is currently not possible
+- Primera converts comma separated strings to arrays (e.g. `"one, two, there"`)

 ## Getting Up To Speed With Modern PHP